totango/discovery-agent/README.md

 ```

 You can then use the response to make calls to the service.
+In this example we use OkHttp to make an HTTP call to the service.

 ```java